SAP-samples/btp-kyma-day2-operations/documentation/meter/deploy/README.md

    ./easyfranchise-deployment.sh
    ```

+   > Note: Make sure that the file is executable.
+If this is not the case, you can do it for example with ```chmod 777 easyfranchise-deployment.sh``` on Unic OS and then execute the script.

-   You need to update the Database service, the Easy Franchise service and the UI.
+   > Note: You need to update the Database service, the Easy Franchise service and the UI.
 Alternatively, you can choose the Full-Deployment option which will conduct a complete deployment of all components.
    If you have problems in providing the necessary information for the script, have a look at the [deployment script description](https://github.com/SAP-samples/btp-kyma-multitenant-extension/tree/main/documentation/appendix/script-deployment).

 ## Deploy the Day2 Application